Swedish midwives who oppose abortion fail in rights case

 They launched cases against Sweden at the ECHR claiming authorities fell foul of the European Convention on Human Rights.

-The court found both cases were inadmissable to be heard by the EHRC.
+The court found both cases were inadmissible to be heard by the EHRC.
 There is no appeal procedure against the decision.

 ADF International, the international arm of a U.S.-based Christian group that campaigns for religious freedom, said the outcome had trampled on the duo’s religious beliefs.